-Arizona governor’s aide takes down ‘transphobe’ gun meme amid Nashville backlash
+Arizona governor’s press secretary resigns after ‘transphobe’ gun meme

-Arizona governor’s press secretary takes down ‘transphobe’ gun meme amid Nashville backlash
+Arizona governor’s press secretary resigns after ‘transphobe’ gun meme in wake of Nashville shooting

 Right-wing Arizona caucus leader says staffer was ‘threatening to shoot people Democrats disagree with less than 12 hours after Nashville shooting’